qutip/qutip/doc/guide/guide-basics.rst

 Functions operating on Qobj class
 ==================================

-Like properties, the quantum object class has defined functions (methods) that operate only on members of the Qobj class.
+Like attributes, the quantum object class has defined functions (methods) that operate on Qobj class instances.
 For a general quantum object `Q`:

 +-----------------+--------------------------+----------------------------------------+
 | Function        | Command                  | Description                            |